OfficeDev/teams-toolkit/templates/bot/js/notification-function-base/README.md

 # Overview of the Notification bot template

-This template showcases an app that send a message to Teams with Adaptive Cards triggered by a HTTP post request.
+This template showcases an app that send a message to Teams with Adaptive Cards triggered by a HTTP post request or timer schedule.
 You can further extend the template to consume, transform and post events to individual, chat or channel in Teams.

 The app template is built using the TeamsFx SDK, which provides a simple set of functions over the Microsoft Bot Framework to implement this scenario.